Just a few questions

 Doctors and scientists report that their deeply depressed patients who are treated with ketamine respond within just a few hours!
 No other drug used for depression has the ability to bring relief in anywhere near this short amount of time.
 And with infusions administered in sequential fashion fundamental brain healing can occur.

-Not everyone needs the Restore Ultra-Rapid Infusion, many do well enough with the standard ketamine infusion.
+Not everyone needs the RESTORE Ultra-Rapid Infusion, many do well enough with the standard ketamine infusion.
 So, it is important to choose the treatment which best suits your needs.
-And soon, there will be yet another option, the Restore Advanced Infusion which combines some of the advantages of both infusions into a more convenient option.
+And soon, there will be yet another option, the RESTORE Essential Infusion which combines some of the advantages of both infusions into a more convenient option.

 Also, if you have undergone a standard ketamine infusion in the past but the results were not what you had hoped for; or your improvement only lasted for a few weeks, then Restore can be very helpful.
 The procedure is easy to administer and essentially pain free.
 In just 3 days and with 3 infusions, you can obtain more rapid, effective and long term relief than is possible the standard ketamine infusion.